About the course

 You will also be required to attend eight graduate classes during the first four terms of study, two per term.
 Graduate classes are normally provided for the most popular subjects in the BPhil syllabus.
 You may also attend any other classes, seminars and lectures in the Faculty of Philosophy which are of interest to you and any classes, seminars and lectures in other faculties that are open to you.

-During the first four terms of study you should receive eight individual, one-to-one supervisions on two chosen subjects, normally two supervisions per term.
-The four supervisions on a given subject are in consecutive terms.
+During the first four terms of study you should receive sixteen hours of individual, one-to-one supervisions, eight hours on each of two chosen subjects.
+The supervisions on a given subject are normally in two consecutive terms.
 Prior to each supervision, you will submit an essay that will be discussed with your supervisor in the supervision.
-The essay topics and literature to be covered should be agreed in advance between you and your supervisor.

 In the last two terms of study, you will research and write a 30,000-word thesis, under the guidance of a supervisor with subject expertise.
 The thesis will be on a topic of your choice, approved by the Graduate Studies Committee.